Johannesburg: Ethiopian Airlines Flights from Nine European Countries, Starting at €378 (With 2×23 Kg Luggage)

 This also applies to other things like food services, insurances or priority treatment.
 In almost all cases, you pay less for additional amenities when booking on the airlines’ website.

-These tickets are issued in booking class O. To give you an example, flying from Brussels to Johannesburg would get you:
+These tickets are issued in booking class O. To give you an example, flying from Oslo to Johannesburg would get you:

 Destination